So much to look forward to here October fishing Montana’s Missouri River

 Blue Winged Olives

 Coming soon.
-Look for water temps in the lower 50’s before we get too excited.
+Look for water temps in the 50’s before we get too excited.
 The baby B-WO’s are here and good afternoon hatches have become a part of our day.

 Not really an issue for the dry fly fellers.
 I believe that the weeds will have left our blog conversations in a couple weeks or sooner.